xiabin/TelegramFowardBot/README.md

-# TeleFwdBot - Telegram Message Forwarding Bot (English)
+# TeleFwdBot - Telegram Message Forwarding Bot

 A powerful and extensible Telegram message forwarding bot that allows you to manage multiple user accounts and set up custom forwarding rules.
 Includes anti-revoke features for Telegram.